geek4good/tm-rails-test/README.md

 logging.
 All users are are able to view the comments (read: log).
 The log entries are displayed with their corresponding campaign.
 Thus, everything that belongs together is kept together nicely.

-### Wrapping up

-Once you are done with your implementation, send us a link.
-A bit of documentation about your implementation probably won't hurt either.
-Good luck!